Prince Adalbert of Prussia

 • Prince Wilhelm Viktor (1919-1989) – married Marie Antoinette, Countess of Hoyos, had issue

 During World War I, Adalbert served in the Prussian Navy, eventually taking command of the SMS Dresden in 1917 until the end of the war.
 He also served as a Major in the Prussian Army, with the 1st Regiment Foot Guards.
 During this time, his family remained living in Kiel.
 Following the end of the monarchy in November 1918, Adalbert left his family in Kiel and initially took refuge on his yacht.
-He soon moved to Bad Homburg, Germany where he purchased a villa – Villa Adelheidswert – and was joined by his wife and children.
-However, they often traveled to Switzerland due to his wife’s health and eventually settled there permanently in 1928.
-They adopted the names Count and Countess von Lingen, lived a very quiet and private life and took no part in German politics.
+He soon moved to Bad Homburg, Germany where he purchased Villa Adelheidswert and was joined by his wife Adelheid and children.
+Adalbert and Adelheid often traveled to Switzerland due to her health and they eventually settled there permanently in 1928.
+Adopting the names Count and Countess von Lingen, they lived a very quiet and private life and took no part in German politics.

 At the age of 64, Prince Adalbert died on September 22, 1948, in La-Tour-de-Peilz, Switzerland.
 He is buried in the Vassin Cemetery in the same town, alongside his wife who survived him by nearly 23 years.